miker704/Strife/patches2.md

     - Moved old class based component of create server modal to deprecated.
     - Switched to functional based component for create server modal.
     - Swapped Create Server function using a template option in create server modal from the front end to the backend.
+    - Switched to SCSS Vars for styles for Channel Nav Bar.

 ## Backend Changes